 I am a big fan of using presets in Lightroom Classic to speed up your workflow.
-I find that you can create a certain look for a series and keep it completely cohesive throughout all the images in that series, without the need to continually compare what was achieved in the previous edit.
+I find that you can create a certain look for a series and keep it completely cohesive throughout all the images in that series.
+Doing this means there is no need to continually compare what was achieved in the previous edit.
 These can then be saved to use again on new edits and series.

-The few minutes it takes to create a preset that you really like can save a lot of time in the long run, and presets can still be altered once used — they are not fixed.
+The few minutes it takes to create a preset that you really like can save a lot of time in the long run.
+Presets can still be altered once used — they are not fixed.

 I have a system for cataloging my images and I invariably store images from the same series in the same folder.
 This way I can select the folder in the library and open the images into the Develop module.